 And I did die.
 She did die.
 And she’s been haunting me.

-In the place of her desperate struggle to become worthy of being alive is, beneath the veil of chemically induced highs and bone-shattering lows, there’s now an endless, dark, empty void.
+In the place of her desperate struggle to become worthy of being alive, there’s now an endless, dark, empty void.

 And, in that void, the girl I used to be has returned to me.
 More than a few times in the past few years, she’s danced into my head, taunting me with memories of ecstatic pleasure, her eyes glittering as she hides the comedown behind her back.